dkorunic/pktstat-bpf/README.md

 ## Requirements

-Loading eBPF program typically requires root privileges and in our specific case pointer arhithmetics in eBPF code causes [eBPF verifier](https://docs.kernel.org/bpf/verifier.html) to deny non-root use.
+Loading eBPF program typically requires root privileges and in our specific case pointer arithmetics in eBPF code causes [eBPF verifier](https://docs.kernel.org/bpf/verifier.html) to explicitly deny non-root use.

 Typically BPF JIT (Just in Time compiler) should be enabled for best performance: